-The function CaseFileStream will open a stream in Netica and create a new CaseFileStream.
-If the argument pathname is the pathname of the case file in the file system.
+The function CaseFileStream will open a stream in Netica and create a new CaseFileStream if necessary.
+The argument pathname should be the pathname of the case file in the file system.
 This file should be a file previously written by WriteFindings or be in the same format.
 The delimiter used should be the one given by CaseFileDelimiter, and the code used for missing values should be the value of CaseFileMissingCode.

-The function CloseCaseStream closes an open case stream (and is harmless if the stream is already closed.
+The function CloseCaseStream closes an open case stream (and is harmless if the stream is already closed).
 Although RNetica tries to close open case streams when they are garbage collected, users should not count on this behavior and should close them manually.
-Also be aware that all case streams are automatically closed when R is closes or RNetica is unloaded.
+Also be aware that all case streams are automatically closed when R is closed or RNetica is unloaded.
 The function isCaseStreamOpen tests to see if the stream is open or closed, and the function OpenCaseStream reopens a previously closed case stream.